top of page

 • Then use the SnapHatch app (image recognition) to identify the hatch.

-By doing this, you can get a real sample of what’s actively in the river bottom — which is often what trout chow on (nymph stage).
+By doing this, you can get a real sample of what’s actively in the river bottom — which is often what trout feed on (nymph stage).

-3. Sample emergers & adults on the surface
+3. Sample Emergents & Adults on the Surface

 • Stretch the seine around your landing net again.

-• Examine what you caught — pick the most common type.
+• Examine what you caught and pick the most common type.

 • Then use the SnapHatch app to match the hatch.

-This is a smart step: many trout feed aggressively on emergers (insects coming out of nymph stage) or adults that are drifting or flying near the surface.
-Having a sample means you won’t just assume “they’re eating mayflies” — you’ll see which type and size.
+This is a smart step.
+Many trout feed aggressively on emergers (insects coming out of the nymph stage) or adults that are drifting or flying near the surface.
+Having a sample means you won’t just assume “they’re eating mayflies.”
+Instead, you’ll see which type and size are present.

 • Stretch the seine across your landing net and fully submerge it so the mesh is wetted.